Jonas Forshell

 • Flows: application journeys, consent flows, onboarding, payment and checkout logic, subscriptions

-• Systems: API-driven products, third-party integrations, event-triggered journeys, compliance-sensitive flows
+• Systems: partner integrations, event-triggered journeys, compliance-sensitive flows, internal tools

 • Tools: Jira, Confluence, GitHub, Figma, Looker, Slack, VS Code, Claude Code